WesleyHsieh0806/Amodal-Expander/datasets/README.md

     > This dataset, collected from [LVIS](https://www.lvisdataset.org/) and [COCO](https://cocodataset.org/#home), is used in our [PasteNOcclude](https://github.com/WesleyHsieh0806/Amodal-Expander?tab=readme-ov-file#rabbit2-pastenocclude) augmentation technique.

-3. Sim-link the downloaded datasets under `$Amodal-Expander/datasets/`.
+3. Place or sim-link the downloaded datasets under `$Amodal-Expander/datasets/`.
     You could refer to [sim-link.sh](./sim-link.sh) to generate symbolic link
     ```
     $Amodal-Expander/datasets/